Your Identity

 - What do I typically do in this role?

-It sounds a little weird to define what it means to be a husband or father, but go through this exercise.
+It sounds a little weird to define what being a husband or father means, but go through this exercise.
 Different people interpret even a simple concept like “father” in various ways.
-What does being a father mean to you, and how do you perform in that role?
+Ask the question, what does being a father mean to you, and how do you perform in that role?
 What are your contributions and expectations?

 Here are some examples: